electron-forge/electron-forge-docs/guides/create-and-add-icons.md

 Electron Packager will use the `.icns` file on macOS versions earlier than 26, and the `.icon` file on macOS 26 and later.

 {% hint style="warning" %}
-Packaging a `.icon` file currently requires macOS 26 or later and Xcode 26 or later, because Electron Packager uses Apple's `actool` tool to compile the Icon Composer asset.
+Packaging an `.icon` file currently requires macOS 26 or later and Xcode 26 or later because Electron Packager uses Apple's `actool` tool to compile the Icon Composer asset.
 {% endhint %}

 {% hint style="info" %}